aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Igcolmove.md

 This command does nothing if the player is null.

-Specifically, the collisions ignored concern the [Entity](../../../Data%20format/Entity.md)'s ccol, pusher, scol and boxcol if each exists.
-This also set the hitwall field of the player's [Entity](../../../Data%20format/Entity.md) to false.
+Specifically, the collisions ignored concern the [Entity data](../../../TextAsset%20Data/Entity%20data.md)'s ccol, pusher, scol and boxcol if each exists.
+This also set the hitwall field of the player's [Entity data](../../../TextAsset%20Data/Entity%20data.md) to false.

 In [Dialogue mode](../../Dialogue%20mode.md), the collisions are restored in the [SetText Life Cycle > Dialogue Cleanup](../../SetText%20Life%20Cycle.md#dialogue-cleanup) phase if the player is still not null and the game isn't in an event, but in non [Dialogue mode](../../Dialogue%20mode.md), they won't be restored after the SetText call.